arunvutukur/taxcreditco_assignment/README.md

    **Execution via npm command line**

      ---- Go to Playwright configuration ts
-     *For the first time please run the command line -> build ->>>"build": "tsc --init && npm install"
+     *For the first time please run the command line -> "build" ->>> "tsc --init && npm install"

-     *This is run as default before running the dry run
-            "pretest": "tsc --noEmit && npx eslint tests/**"
+     *This is run as default before running the dry run  ->  "pretest" ->>> "tsc --noEmit && npx eslint tests/**"

      **Dry run test**
      --Use the below command line to execute test in headed mode- >test:dry_run
-            "test:dry_run":"npx cross-env test_env=test npx playwright test --project=QA"
+          ->>> "npx cross-env test_env=test npx playwright test --project=QA"

      **Reports**
-     --Use the below command to get the reports ( as post test it should display automatically if already exists on browser)
+     --Use the below command to get the reports ( as post test it should display automatically if already exists on browser) ->"posttest":
-    "posttest": "npx playwright show-report"
+           ->>>"npx playwright show-report"

 # Debug
   Debugging the project is key when trouble shooting for any issues observed in the project / tests.
 VS Code comes with inbuilt debugger for native playwright project.